f5devcentral/f5-xc-terraform-examples/workflow-guides/api-security/f5-xc-apisec-llm-dos/xc-console-demo-guide.rst

 .. figure:: assets/aws_vpc_site_3.png

+Note:
-Note: add the 'Public SSH Key', step not shown here.
+      1. Add the 'Public SSH Key', step not shown here.
+      2. For this example AWS instance type was set to t3.xlarge

       i.
 From Azure console search for “Kubernetes services” ii.
 Click on Create button and select "Create Kubernetes cluster"